spfrommer/cse-ranking-manipulation/README.md

 We then present a tree-of-attacks-based jailbreaking technique which reliably promotes low-ranked products.
 Importantly, these attacks transfer effectively to closed-source, online-enabled RAG implementations such as the Sonar Large Online model by perplexity.ai.

+## Dataset card

+Please find a more detailed description of our dataset in the associated [dataset card](https://github.com/spfrommer/cse-ranking-manipulation/blob/main/datasheet.md).

 ## Usage